nathancarter/how2data/database/tasks/How to fit a linear model to two columns of data/Python, using SciPy.md

 stats.linregress( xs, ys )
 ```

-The linear model in this example is approximately $y=0.133x-37.32$.
+The linear model in this example is approximately $\hat y=0.133x-37.32$.